Skip to Main Navigation

 Overview

-Mali, a vast Sahelian country, has a low-income economy that is undiversified and vulnerable to commodity fluctuations.
-Its rapid population growth (a fertility rate of 5.88 children per woman in 20181) and climate change pose a threat to agriculture and food security.
+A vast country in the Sahel, Mali is a low-income economy, with little diversification and exposed to fluctuations in commodity prices.
+Its rapid population growth (fertility rate of 5.88 children per woman in 20181) and climate change threaten agriculture and food security.

-Extreme poverty increased rapidly as a result of the dual impact of the security crisis and the pandemic, climbing to a rate of 15.9% in 2021.
-Extreme poverty increased further to 19.1% in 2022, driven by the erosion of the purchasing power of the most vulnerable, owing to soaring consumer prices and weak economic growth.
-Some 90% of the country’s poverty is concentrated in the densely populated rural areas of the south.
+The extreme poverty rate increased due to the combined effects of security crises and the pandemic, reaching 15.9% in 2021.
+Extreme poverty worsened further to 19.1% in 2022, driven by the erosion of purchasing power among the most vulnerable, due to rising prices, consumption, and low economic growth.
+The densely populated rural areas in the south concentrate 90% of the country’s poverty.

-Mali has been experiencing instability and conflict since the 2012 military coup and the occupation of the northern regions by armed groups.
-The operations of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) date back to July 2014.
+Mali has been experiencing a period of instability and conflict since the 2012 military coup and the occupation of the northern regions by armed groups.

-In the aftermath of the institutional breakdown that occurred on August 18, 2020, a government and a National Transition Council serving as the National Assembly were installed pending the organization of democratic elections.
-Colonel Assimi Goïta was proclaimed Head of State on May 28, 2021 by the Constitutional Court.
+Following the institutional breakdown on August 18, 2020, a government and a National Transition Council (CNT), acting as a National Assembly, were set up pending the organization of democratic elections.
+Colonel Assimi Goïta was proclaimed head of state on May 28, 2021, by the Constitutional Court.

-Budget expenditure, which had been accelerating since 2020 in response to the pandemic and to contain the socio-economic crisis, continued to rise in 2022, driven in particular by the wage bill and security spending.
-Tax revenues, on the other hand, fell in 2022 due to fiscal spending to contain inflation and the effects of ECOWAS sanctions on trade flows, leading to a stabilization of the fiscal deficit at 4.8% of GDP.
+Budget expenditures, which had been accelerating since 2020 to address multiple shocks, continued to rise in 2023, driven by the wage bill and security spending.
+At the same time, tax revenues rebounded in 2023 with the resumption of trade flows after the lifting of ECOWAS sanctions and the reduction of inflationary pressures and fiscal spending needs, leading to a stabilization of the fiscal deficit at 4.8% of GDP.

-(1) World Bank data - World Development Indicators 2018
+(1) Data from World Bank – World Development Indicators 2018

 What's New